 You can’t get through any blog post about AWS without talking about IAM at some point.
 While most of the roles and policies in this template shouldn’t need to change, the CloudFormationStackPolicy

 resource definitely will to meet your purposes.
-This policy defines the permissions granted to CloudFormation when deploying the templates/workload.template
+The policy defines the permissions granted to CloudFormation when deploying the templates/workload.template

 to production.
-It is important to remember that this role will stay attach to the stack and be used on subsequent updates (unless replaced with a different role).
-This means the permissions granted to CloudFormation also need to consider what permissions are required to delete the stack.
-Any time you modify the workload template, make sure to update this policy to include permissions to cover any new resource types or configuration that is being added.
+It is important to remember that this role will stay attached to the stack and utilized on subsequent updates (unless replaced with a different role).
+This means the permissions granted to CloudFormation should consider the required permissions to delete the stack.
+Any time you modify the workload template, make sure to update this policy to include permissions to cover any new resource types or configuration.

 CloudFormationStackPolicy: Type: AWS::IAM::ManagedPolicy Properties: PolicyDocument: Version: "2012-10-17" Statement: - Effect: Allow Action: - s3:CreateBucket - s3:DeleteBucket - s3:GetEncryptionConfiguration - s3:PutEncryptionConfiguration - s3:GetBucketAcl - s3:PutBucketAcl - s3:GetBucketLogging - s3:PutBucketLogging Resource: arn:aws:s3:::*